 We watched the sun set over this magnificent Apu, as the temperature dropped below freezing.
-Then, at dawn Little Miss 5 was already awake commenting on the movements of the alpacas camped around our lodge.
+Then, at dawn, Little Miss 5 was already awake commenting on the movements of the alpacas camped around our lodge.

 With stone and natural colors on the outside and a predominance of light wood on the inside, we were told that the lodges were built according to ecological criteria, in harmony with their natural surroundings, as well as with the local architectural style.

 Community tourism “sounds” great on paper – but when you are experiencing it, it is harder to “see” where your extra dollars go.
 This community tourism initiative was designed to include the local communities, as well as create a sustainable income for them.
-The Andean Lodges site explains the challenges of better than we can:
+The Andean Lodges site explains the challenges of it better than we can:

 “Developing Rural Community Tourism in the Peruvian Andes presents a series of challenges; not only due to the complicated geography and access, but above all, because … after hundreds of years of oppression, the Andean populations have learned to mistrust whoever they don´t consider as being part of their culture.”

-In addition to the lodges, and their operation Andean Lodges claim they are rescuing a series of local customs and traditions, such as: Llama and Alpaca Shepherding, Andean Textile Confection as well as offering Operational Training.
+In addition to the lodges and their operation, Andean Lodges claim they are rescuing a series of local customs and traditions.
+Such as llama and alpaca shepherding, Andean textile confection, as well as offering operational training.

-However, in reality most of these benefits are hard to see; so there is the intrinsic trust in the operating company that they are indeed doing their best!!!
+However, in reality, most of these benefits are hard to see.
+So there is the intrinsic trust in the operating company that they are indeed doing their best!!!

-More information about the Andean Lodges, Peruvian Lodge to Lodge experience?
+More Information About the Andean Lodges, Peruvian Lodge to Lodge Experience?

-Please take a look at our related post https://worldoftravelswithkids.com/2017/01/25/peru-lodge-to-lodge-trek-with-kids/
+Please take a look at our related post Peru Lodge To Lodge Trek With Kids.

-Also take heed of the practicalities of trekking with young kids at Trekking With Toddlers in The Andes
+Also take heed of the practicalities of trekking with young kids at Trekking With Toddlers in The Andes.

-We’ve travelled with Lonely Planet for over 20 years!
+We’ve traveled with Lonely Planet for over 20 years!
 For unbiased and detailed advice, they are our trusted guide book.
 Even in this digital age, you can’t go past them for maps and info on the go.
 Take a Look.